scikit-learn-contrib/metric-learn/doc/index.rst

    metric_learn.rca
    metric_learn.mmc

-Note that each semi-supervised algorithm has a supervised version of the form `*_Supervised` where similarity constraints are generated from the labels information and passed to the underlying algorithm.
+Note that each weakly-supervised algorithm has a supervised version of the form `*_Supervised` where similarity constraints are generated from the labels information and passed to the underlying algorithm.